Merlinooy/Merlinooy/README.md

 > “This account is a backup of my digital life.
 Please don't accidentally damage it.”

-📷 Like photography.
-The equipment I currently have is Hasselblad X2D II 100C＋XCD 2,5/90V and Leica Q3
+📷 Passionate About Photography.
+Dreams are about being able to have Hasselblad X2D II 100C＋XCD 2,5/90V and Leica Q3
 💻 Computer Science
 🌸 Anime & ACG Culture
 🎮 Like to play various types of games on all platforms